McEwan's: Victorian beginnings

 William McEwan opened the Fountain Brewery in Fountainbridge, then a suburb on the outskirts of Edinburgh, in 1856, using £2,000 loaned by his mother and his uncle.
 The area and the brewery are named after the spring waters from the vicinity, which, in addition to its proximity to the Caledonian railway line and the Union Canal, determined the location of the brewery.
 McEwan had employed geologists to identify the prime location for a supply of well water.
 Beforehand, McEwan had engaged in industrial espionage at Bass and Allsopp's breweries in order to learn techniques and assay costs.
 After establishing a market share in the industrial regions of the Scottish Lowlands, from the early 1860s, McEwan built up a successful colonial export trade by exploiting his family's shipowning connections.
 It was during this time that McEwan's India Pale Ale, the beer that was the foundation for much of the company's reputation, was first labelled Export.

 By the 1870s, McEwan's brewery employed 170 men and boys, and its beers were widely available in England.
 By 1880, the brewery site covered 12 acres.
 McEwan's 80/-, a Heavy beer, was first brewed in the late nineteenth century; the shilling "/-" denotion refers to the wholesale price for a hogshead of the beer.
 In 1886, as he prepared to enter Parliament, William McEwan appointed his nephew, William Younger, as managing director of the brewery.
 When the company was registered in 1889, it was worth £408,000 and had capital of £1 million; and was the largest brewery in the United Kingdom under a single owner.
 By the turn of the twentieth century the company had a large share of the market throughout Scotland, a 90% share of the Tyneside market, and was exporting to Scottish expatriates across the British Empire.
 At its peak, the brewery was producing two million barrels of beer a year, much of it for export.

+In 1895, the cargo steamer Wallachia was wrecked while carrying a consignment of McEwan's stout.
+Several bottles have since been retrieved and analysed; the study found that the beer was at that time brewed with Brettanomyces and Debaryomyces yeasts, rather than the Saccharomyces yeast strains standard in brewing today.
+Diver Steve Hickman tried the shipwreck beer in the 1980s and reported that it still formed a head, but tasted rotten and salty.